 Home to the Parliament building.
 The center of modern Athenian democracy is housed in a beautiful 19th century palace that King Otto was forced to acquiesce after a popular uprising on September 3, 1843.
 It overlooks a large square that is great for people watching (and these days, you also might find yourself in a political protest).

 The changing of the guard takes place every hour, when soldiers attired in traditional costumes (and armed with scary looking German guns) perform a fierce dance.
-They slowly slink together into an “X,” which symbolizes the Greek word “oxi” meaning “no, never surrender.”
+They slowly slink together into an “X,” which symbolizes the Greek word “oxi” meaning “no” as in “never surrender.”
 Inscribed on the wall they guard are the names of important battles in Greek history, underscoring the nation’s military pride.

 (2) Must See Athens: National Garden